fiftydinar/gidro-os/modules/gnome-extensions/README.md

 # Usage

 ## Extension Installation

+By default, latest extension version compatible with Gnome version of your image, is installed.

 How to install extensions using the module:
 1. Go to https://extensions.gnome.org or preferably [Extension Manager](https://github.com/mjakeman/extension-manager) application